Baker: 200K respirator masks being distributed to police officers, firefighters

-BOSTON (WHDH) - Gov. Charlie Baker announced Friday that 200,000 respirator masks are in the process of being distributed to police officers and firefighters across the Commonwealth to better protect those on the frontlines as the coronavirus pandemic continues to surge toward its peak.
+BOSTON (WHDH) – Gov. Charlie Baker announced Friday that 200,000 respirator masks are being distributed to police officers and firefighters across the Commonwealth to better protect those serving on the frontlines as the coronavirus pandemic continues to surge toward its peak.

 RELATED: ‘Every single person is at risk’: Bostonians under 40 have been most affected by coronavirus, Walsh says

-The Massachusetts Emergency Management Agency has started delivering the masks to local police and fire departments, as well as sheriffs and university police, Baker said during a news conference at the State House.
+The Massachusetts Emergency Management Agency has begun delivering the masks to local police and fire departments, as well as sheriffs and university police, Baker said during a news conference at the State House.

-Baker said each first responder will be given five masks and training on how and when to use them will be provided.
+Baker said each first responder will be given five masks and training on how and when to use them.

 “MEMA has worked closely with them to determine how many masks each first responder needs,” Baker said.
 “They worked out a formula where each responder will receive five masks, which is an equivalent to a one-month supply, plus a spare.”

-The new mask allocation is in addition to the ongoing personal protective equipment distribution by MEMA, according to Baker.
+The new mask allocation is in addition to the ongoing personal protective equipment distribution by MEMA.

+RELATED: Residents can expect decision on extending statewide stay-at-home advisory, school closures in near future, Baker says

 As of Thursday, the Commonwealth had distributed four million pieces of personal protective equipment to hospitals, healthcare facilities, and other agencies.